 Which appliances are covered by a home appliance insurance policy?

-Policies will vary but, generally speaking, the following will be covered:
+Policies will vary but, generally speaking, the following domestic appliances should be covered:

 - fridges and freezers